 California governor stops parole for Charles Manson follower

 In this Oct.
-4, 2012 file photo, Bruce Davis for the start of a parole hearing at the California Mens Colony in San Luis Obispo.
-California Governor Jerry Brown blocked Davis from being granted parole on June 23, 2017.
+4, 2012, file photo, Bruce Davis, a Charles Manson follower and convicted killer, waits moments before the start of his parole hearing at the California Men's Colony in San Luis Obispo, Calif.
+California Gov. Jerry Brown has blocked parole for Davis.

 Comments